 Through weekly, bi-weekly or daily meetings, Athletic Academic Counselors provide academic support for all Tulane student-athletes.
 Academic counseling includes, discussion of academic progress (including recent assignments, projects, and exams), preparation and planning for upcoming academic work, evaluation of study skills and assistance with time management and organization.
 Counselors also assist in helping new student-athletes with the transition from high school to college while adjusting to and handling the rigors of balancing both college athletics and academics.

-Beginning with the second semester of enrollment, all Tulane student-athletes will receive priority registration.
-When student-athletes have the ability to register early, athletic and academic conflicts can be minimized.
+All Tulane student-athletes receive priority registration.
+The ability to register early allows the athletic advisor and student-athlete to plan a course schedule with minimal athletic and academic conflicts.
 Student-athletes must follow all registration policies and procedures set by the Academic Services Center.

 The Devlin S-AFE Center for Leadership Development Life Skills Program at Tulane University is a comprehensive and customized program focusing on the areas of academic development, personal development, career development, leadership development, and community service.
 The goal is that by the time student-athletes graduate from Tulane, they will not only have a degree from one of the top schools in the country, but they will also have a better understanding of themselves and their future.
 The program supports: